HereIsNriz/123240215_Responsi_H/README.md

 # 123240215_Responsi_H
-This is a response or final exam for OOP class practicum.
+This is a response or a final exam for the Object-Oriented Programming class practicum.